chamons/incremental-society/docs/Provinces.md

 - Rapid Expansion - At a cost of significantly increased upkeep improve building speed, infrastructure growth rate, and provide bonus population growth.
 - Royal Officials - By sending officers of the central government as administrations, reduce local autonomy further at a small loyalty cost, as people chafe over the ruling elite.
 - Frontier Society - Focus on natural resource production at a cost of maximum infrastructure.
 - Servants of the State - By appointing members of the upper classes at their own expense as magistrates, the cost to the central government can significantly be reduced.
-Reduced maximum loyality by roviding so much control to individuals.
+Reduced maximum loyality by providing so much control to individuals.